-ELL's long-term planning process and the evaluation outlined in this IRP helps inform how ELL can meet its future capacity and energy requirements needed to continue reliably serving its customers.
+customers.
 Consistent with the resource planning objectives outlined in Chapter 2, ELL's planning approach is to employ a diverse portfolio of energy generation resource alternatives, located in relatively close proximity to customer load with flexible attributes to help provide sufficient capacity during peak demand periods as well as adequate reserves.
 Given the primary objective of risk mitigation, these practices ensure that ELL is able to continue providing safe and reliable service at a just and reasonable cost for its customers.

 Supply Role Needs - As discussed previously in the existing resource section, ELL's CCGT generation fleet provides customers base load and load-following energy supply.
 In ELL's 2019 IRP, it was assumed that the useful life for CTs and CCGTs was 30 years.
 Since that time, ELL conducted a detailed analysis on the expected remaining useful life of those resources.
 The result of that analysis concludes that ELL's CTs and CCGTs are generally assumed to have a remaining useful life of longer than 30 years and most are assumed to operate beyond the end of the 2023 IRP study period (2042).
 ELL's 2023 IRP reflects the useful life assumptions noted above.
-These deactivation assumptions result in less than a 1GW decrease in base load and load following capacity within the planning horizon.
+These deactivation assumptions result in less than a 1 GW decrease in base load and load following capacity within the planning horizon.
 As noted previously, ELL is continually assessing these units in order to refine the useful life assumptions based on historical operations and current conditions of the facilities.

 ELL's current generating fleet also includes Coal, Legacy Gas, CT, Nuclear, and PPAs of varying technologies that reliability serves ELL's customer demand over seasonal peaks.
 However, roughly 40% of this capacity will deactivate at varying times over the planning horizon.
 ELL has publicly announced its commitment to cease burning coal at all of its plants by 2030.
-Additionally, ELL has announced the planned deactivations of White Bluff 1&2 in 2028, Independence 1 in 2030, and Ninemile 4 in 2031.
+Additionally, EAL has announced the planned deactivations of White Bluff 1&2 in 2028 and Independence 1 in 2030.